flinbein/stateful-rpc/README.md

 console.log(await rpc.ping()); // "pong"
 console.log(await rpc.echo("Hello, World!")); // "Hello, World!"
 ```
-You can implement message serialization in the `wsWrapper` function as you see fit.
+You can implement message serialization in the `createConnection` function as you see fit.
 This example uses JSON, which limits the types of data that can be transmitted.

 ## Using with SharedWorker